Red Giant Allium

 Fall Planting: This product will ship September-October according to your hardiness zone.

 Allium karataviense.
 An unusual and rather fabulous new Allium that we are so impressed by!
 Extra large, ribbed leaves create the perfect canvas to show off the enormous rose-red flower balls!
 'Red Giant' has an abnormally short flower stalk, keeping the flower tucked away in such an unexpected and charming way.
 We love this for containers, but it also adds a modern twist to the front of any border.
 Height 12-14".
-Bulb size: 12-14cm.
+Bulb size: 12-14cm in circ.

 Sold as: Pkg of 5